migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-03-14 Thu: Build sovereign Celestia rollup on Harmony Shard 1: Continue researching rollup contracts for capable of receiving, verifying proofs and transaction summaries.
+Looking at [Blobstream](https://docs.celestia.org/developers/blobstream) as data availability - this solution contains ready-made solutions and [contracts](https://github.com/celestiaorg/blobstream-contracts) that we can try to fork and use.

 2024-03-13 Wed: Build sovereign Celestia rollup on Harmony Shard 1: reviwed new [docs](https://www.notion.so/Sovereign-Celestia-Rollup-on-Harmony-Shard-1-1429d67a09f7462dac242a0ca126a776) from Sun, studied the option of using Rollkit SDK, learning how other EVM rollups interact using smart contracts.

 2024-03-12 Tue: Meeting with Sun at which we discussed sovereign rollup development ways.
 Discussed the difficulties of using sovereign-sdk and cosoms-sdk.
 Made payments for the remaining 1BTC redeems requests (BTC bridge redeems).
 Prepared the BTC website (redeems program) for closure.